windirstat/windirstat/README.md

 The logo and all derivatives are available under the terms of the Creative Commons license [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

-## Description

-WinDirStat is a program that allows you to find drive space hogs at a glance.
-It achieves that by displaying a drive, drives or directories in a [treemap](https://en.wikipedia.org/wiki/Treemap) that assigns bigger areas to bigger files and directories.
-Making those areas visually separate by coloring and other means allows you to see literally at a glance what the space hogs are and where to dig deeper.

-The directory tree is simultaneously shown as a tree list and as a treemap.
-One can effortlessly gain an impression of the proportions on the drive(s).

-### Major features

-* 3 views, Directory tree, Treemap and Extension list, coupled with each other
-* Built-in cleanup actions including Open, Delete, Show Properties
-* User-defined cleanup actions (command line based)

 ### Background